Today, we’ll cover three common questions that investors in equity crowdfunding ask before making their first investment. They are:

-Unless you are talking with a Certified Financial Planner for your specific circumstances, answers to this question will likely come from either personal experiences (e.g. from Angel Investors) or from the current SEC laws and Regulation Crowdfunding (Reg CF) limits.
+Unless you are talking with a Certified Financial Planner about your specific circumstances, answers to this question will likely come from either personal experiences (e.g. from Angel Investors) or from the current SEC laws and Regulation Crowdfunding (Reg CF) limits.

 It is vital to know your portfolio’s current asset allocation.
 In the same way that a portfolio might have a certain mix of stocks, bonds, real estate, and cash, you can also carve aside a portion of your portfolio for early-stage investments as an asset class.

 Your investment goals, your risk tolerance, your income / net worth, and your time horizon for investing will all influence the final amount that you decide to invest.